3 Things to Fix to Eliminate Customer Back Orders

 Unless you’re Apple or the National Football League, you probably can’t tell your customers what you’re going to give them and when you’re going to give it.
-The rest of us have to figure out how deliver what our customers want, when our customers want it.
+The rest of us have to figure out how to deliver what our customers want when our customers want it.

 You can also work to predict your customer demand by analyzing historic actual shipments, the competitive landscape, seasonality and any marketing or sales promotions that will impact demand.